quartznet/quartznet/docs/documentation/quartz-4.x/tutorial/job-stores.md

 #### Using properties

-    // "stj" is an alias for "Quartz.Simpl.SystemTextJsonObjectSerializer, Quartz.Serialization.SystemTextJson"
+    // "stj" is an alias for "Quartz.Simpl.SystemTextJsonObjectSerializer, Quartz"
-    // "newtonsoft" and "json" are aliases for "Quartz.Simpl.JsonObjectSerializer, Quartz.Serialization.Json"
+    // "newtonsoft" is alias for "Quartz.Simpl.JsonObjectSerializer, Quartz.Serialization.Json"
     quartz.serializer.type = stj